Summary

 My research focuses on the role of design and creative practice in promoting wellbeing and quality of life.
 Within all aspects of my work I continue to be particularly inspired by older people and by people living with dementia and the remarkable stories they tell about their lives and much of my research focuses in this area.

 I utilise design methods including artefacts, photography and art to build understanding of the experiences of individuals and then develop creative responses to these.
-These responses have manifested themselves in films, commercially available products and nationally commissioned interventions and have informed government guidelines (NICE 2008 and 2015, Alzheimer Scotland, 2018).
+These responses have manifested themselves in films, commercially available products and nationally commissioned interventions and have informed government guidelines (NICE 2008 and 2015, Alzheimer Scotland, 2018 and 2020).
 I am author of 8 books and have written widely about the value of creative practice and design and health.

 Research